andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 <h4 class="article-subheader">Toys</h4>
+Halfway through week 2 and just a few days before opening night Mark shows up to rehearsal wearing a look of exasperation.

 "I just got off the phone and we have an issue.
 I don't know where the decision came from but as of now we're banned from using the prop guns."